joergschwarzwaelder/hhc2024/Objective-2/README.md

             [4, 8, 13, 15]  // Set 4
         ];
 ```
-So from each individual word set, words 0,5,10,14 (Tinsel, Garland, Star, Lights) form one group, words 1,3,7,9 the next one and so on.
+So from each individual word set, words 0,5,10,14 (for set one: Tinsel, Garland, Star, Lights) form one group, words 1,3,7,9 the next one and so on.

 ## Easy
 Just complete the game according to the information from the JS sources.